datomi79/RAW-burst-image-super-resolution/README.md

 #### Final Submission

-For this track there will be no online validation server.
+For this track there will be no specific online validation server, however the [Codalab server](https://codalab.lisn.upsaclay.fr/competitions/13565) for Track 1 can be still used to evaluate the PSNR metric.
 The test set will be made public at a later date, see [Dates](#dates).

 The score will be computed using the [ONNX runtime](https://onnxruntime.ai/) on the CPU.
 The partecipants will be required to provide an ONNX model that can be run with the [save_results_onnx_inference.py](scripts/save_results_onnx_inference.py).
 This scripts also shows how the test set prediction will be generated for scoring (same format as [Track 1](#track-1-maximize-quality-based-on-a-simple-metric)), as well as an inference time measurement example.